Gromov width of the disk cotangent bundle of spheres of revolution: Toric domains in the disk cotangent bundles of spheres of revolution

 we have $\vert J(q,p) \vert \leq u(z_0) \sqrt{H(q,p)}$, for all $p \in T^*S$.
 Here we denote by $p^*$ the tangent vector dual to $p$ via the vector bundle isomorphism \eqref{dualiso} and $z_0 \in (a, b)$ is the unique critical point of $u$, where $u$ attains its maximum.
 The image of $F=(H,J)$ restricted to $D^*S$ is given by

-The critical points of $F$ are the points $(q,p)$ such that one of the following conditions is satisfied: \begin{itemize} \item $p=0$ (the zero-section), \item $q=P_S$ or $q=P_N$ (the fibers over the poles), \item $z=z_0$ and $p_z=0$ (the equator with either orientation). \end{itemize} Hence, $B$ is the region bounded by the parabola $u(z_0)^2 h = j^2$ and by the line $h=1$, and the critical values of $F$ are exactly the points on this parabola and on the horizontal line $j=0$.
+The critical points of $F$ are the points $(q,p)$ such that one of the following conditions is satisfied: \begin{itemize} \item $p=0$ (the zero-section), \item $z=z_0$ and $p_z=0$ (the equator with either orientation). \end{itemize} Hence, $B$ is the region bounded by the parabola $u(z_0)^2 h = j^2$ and by the line $h=1$, and the critical values of $F$ are exactly the points on this parabola.
 Now we apply the classical Arnold--Liouville Theorem in a subset of $D^*S$.
 Let

 We define two families of circles $\gamma_1^{(h,j)}$ and $\gamma_2^{(h,j)}$ generating $H_1(F^{-1}(h,j); \Z)$ and depending smoothly on $(h,j)\in B_+$.
 Let Then $\gamma_1^{(h,j)}$ and $\gamma_2^{(h,j)}$ are families of simple closed curves generating $H_1(F^{-1}(h,j); \Z)$.
 Let $\lambda=p_\theta\,d\theta+p_z\,dz$ be the tautological form on $T^* S$.
 In particular, $d\lambda=\omega_{can}$.
 The action coordinates are defined by